 Some of the vertical antenna properties and advantages include:

-- Vertically polarised radiation: Having a vertical element, or elements, these antennas radiate vertically polarised signals.
+Vertically polarised radiation: Having a vertical element, or elements, these antennas radiate vertically polarised signals.
 This is an advantage when the signal is being received by other vertically polarised antennas.
 If the antennas are, what is termed, cross polarised, then in theory no signal would be received.

-- Space occupied: The space occupied by a vertical antenna is normally less than that occupied by an equivalent horizontally polarised antenna.
-Some vertical antennas use a ground plane and the space occupied by this will need to be taken into consideration to gain a complete view.
+Space occupied: The space occupied by a vertical antenna is normally less than that occupied by an equivalent horizontally polarised antenna.
+If just the space for the vertical itself is considered, then much less 'real estate' is required for a vertical.

-- Ease of mounting: Vertical antenna types are normally easy to mount, requiring a single mounting at the base.
+Ease of mounting: Vertical antenna types are normally easy to mount, requiring a single mounting at the base.
 Many vertical antennas can require a simple bracket or pole to enable them to be mounted somewhere.

 Grounding vertical antennas

 Many vertical antennas are what are termed monopole antennas and require the use of a ground for their proper operation.

 In fact for these monopoles the grounding system or the ground plane is an integral part of the antenna.

 When selecting an antenna system for whatever purpose: mobile two way radio communications, amateur radio, broadcasting or whatever, consideration should be given to the type of antenna and whether it needs a grounding system of some form.

 The ground can implemented in one of two main ways: